 The Belgian Presidency of the European Union - An assessment Published: 27 January 2011 Did the Belgian Presidency of the European Union go beyond playing the honest broker and take on the role of providing the necessary driving force required by the EU with regard to internal and external developments?
 An assessment of Implementing the Treaty of Lisbon, Policies to overcome the crisis, the European Citizens’ Initiative and external relations.
-By Mario Telo
+Mario Telo

 What is happening to Hungary?
 Published: 13 January 2011 Hungary was long considered a model for democracy in the former Eastern Bloc countries.
 It currently hits the headlines because of the controversial media laws and other moves by the national conservative Fidesz party, which endanger essential elements of the constitutional framework.
-By Péter Rauschenberger
+Péter Rauschenberger

 The Belgian Presidency of the EU: Foreign Policy Priorities Published: 22 December 2010 The Belgian Presidency of the EU is coming to its end.
 A review regarding European Foreign Policy covering the implementation of the Treaty of Lisbon, successes and failurees of international summits and noticeable progress at the European Council.
-By Mario Telo
+Mario Telo

 What Role for the US Government?
 Published: 26 October 2010 Much of the public is deaf to the claims of President Obama that poverty and unemployment levels would be worse without the injection of stimulus money by his administration which provided tax relief and income support for millions of Americans.
-By Nancy Alexander
+Nancy Alexander

 Money Can't Buy Love or Democracy Published: 26 October 2010 Many Americans have long seen campaign finance laws as the best hope for restoring democracy in the US and were glad to hear President Obama's pledge to work with the Congress to overturn the Supreme Court decision.
 But the political tides are not moving in favor of democracy.
 Money can't buy love or democracy.
-By Nancy Alexander
+Nancy Alexander

 Can Europe rise to the Challenge?
 EU Policy Responses to the Global Crisis Published: 19 October 2010 The effect that the economic and financial crisis has had on the European Union and its policies is the central theme of this publication.
 The authors have looked at European policies from different angles.
 They have analysed and evaluated how the Union has dealt with the different aspects of the crisis: which measures have been successful, which have failed and what still needs to be tackled.